19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/1 Coin/Torch.md

 # Torch

-When lit on fire, it illuminates out for 30 feet and lasts for 1 hour.
+When lit on fire, it illuminates out for 30 feet and lasts until it is snuffed out.

 The illuminated area is not in [Darkness](../../../Game%20Procedures/Hazards/Darkness.md).